Origin: Ethiopia, Sidamo, Yirgacheffe. Exactly here

 WHY WE LIKE IT

-We love this coffee for its vibrant citrus profile, with bright notes of orange balanced by the silky sweetness of chocolate.
-We find a fragrance of white flowers, which together with the spicy touch of pepper give it a unique complexity.
+We love this coffee batch for its vibrant citrus profile, with bright orange notes balanced by the silky sweetness of chocolate.
+We find a fragrance of white flowers, which, along with the spicy touch of pepper, give it a unique complexity.

-It is a fragrant and enveloping coffee, perfect both with milk or alone.
+It is a fragrant and enveloping coffee, perfect with milk or alone.

 RECIPE